 Many varieties of caterpillars exist in the US.
 These soft segmented larvae have a distinct harder head than the rest of the body.
 They have six legs in the front and fleshy false legs in the back segments.
 They attach many fruits, vegetables, ornamental plants, and shade trees.
 Caterpillars chew leaves along margins, breaking off produce, and tunneling into some fruit.

 Prevent caterpillars from attacking by encouraging native predators and parasites.
 Handpick caterpillars that you see.

 Common Garden Insect Pest: Colorado Potato Beetle

-The Colorado Potato beetles are yellow-orange beetles with black stripes on the wing covers had been larvae which were orange hump-backed grubs with black spots along the sides.
+The Colorado Potato beetles are yellow-orange beetles with black stripes on the wing covers that had larvae which were orange hump-backed grubs with black spots along the sides.
 The eggs of these beetles are yellow overs laid in upright clusters.
-These beetles defoliate potato, tomato, eggplant, and petunias throughout North America, reducing harvest and even killing young plants.
+These beetles defoliate potatoes, tomatoes, eggplants, and petunias throughout North America, reducing harvest and even killing young plants.